 We measured the SDR peak brightness after calibration, using the 'Movie' mode.
 Brightness was set to max, Gamma was set to 2.2, and Contrast was left at its default value.

-Bad HDR peak brightness.
+The Samsung TU7000 has bad HDR peak brightness.
 Although it's fairly consistent when displaying different content, it just isn't enough to make HDR content look much different from SDR content.

 We measured the HDR peak brightness before calibration, using the 'Movie HDR' mode.
 Brightness and Contrast were set to max, and ST. 2084 was left at '0'.